HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Projects

-WCM and Portal page management authoring environments involves constant database updates.
+WCM and Portal page management authoring environments involve constant database updates.
 Therefore, the best practice should be to delete unused published projects and update the database statistics on a regular basis (runstats).

 **How to Delete Published Projects**